+We will use a Commonwealth standard grant agreement.
 We must execute a grant agreement with you before we can make any payments.
 Execute means both you and the Commonwealth have signed the agreement.
 We are not responsible for any expenditure you incur until a grant agreement is executed.
+You must not start any Moon to Mars Supply Chain Capability Improvement Grant activities until a grant agreement is executed.

-The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the Program Delegate.
+The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the Head, or Deputy Head of the Australian Space Agency.
 We will identify these in the offer of grant funding.

-If you enter an agreement under the Sovereign Industrial Capability Priority Grants, you cannot receive other grants for the same activities from other Commonwealth, State or Territory granting programs.
+If you enter an agreement under the Moon to Mars Supply Chain Capability Improvement Grants, you cannot receive other grants for the same activities from other Commonwealth granting programs.